raphaelsty/perdu/README.md

 ## Perdu

 Perdu is a local and minimalist search engine for python code.
-Perdu explores all python scripts and notebooks to index them with ElasticSearch.
+Perdu explores all python scripts and jupyter notebooks to index them with ElasticSearch.
 The perimeter of Perdu is limited for personnal usage to a local machine.

 ![](perdu.gif)